 Since the CNC is not aware of the transport network controlling hierarchy, the mechanisms used by the CNC to request at the CMI the MDSC to setup an ODU2 transit service are independent on whether the service request is single-domain or multi-domain.

-Based on the assumption above, the MDSC understands that it shall setup an ODU2 segment connection between the access links on S3 and S6, which belong to the same PNC domain (single-domain service request) and it can just pass the request at the MPI to PNC1 to setup a single-domain ODU2 segment connection between its access links on S3 and S6.
+Based on the assumption above, the MDSC understands that it shall setup an ODU2 segment connection between the access links on S3 and S6, which belong to the same PNC domain (single-domain service request) and it can request, via the MPI, PNC1 to setup a single-domain ODU2 segment connection between its access links on S3 and S6.

 EPL over ODU